GPFAFF/Nationwide-HTML-CSS/README.md

 Nationwide-HTML-CSS
 ===================

-HTML Landing page encompasses the "vanishing deductible campagin" with a CSS transition.
+HTML Landing page encompasses the "vanishing deductible campagin" with a CSS and JavaScript transition.